mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 3 Chart Of Accounts

-How to set up and manage the Chart of Accounts, customer data, vendor data, and products/services.
+Set up and manage the Chart of Accounts, customer data, vendor data, and products/services.
 It emphasizes the importance of correctly categorizing accounts and associating income accounts with specific items for accurate financial tracking.

 1. **Accessing the Chart of Accounts**
-   1. Go to `Accounting` > `Chart of Accounts`.
+   1. Go to `Accounting` > `Chart of Accounts`
    2. Click the green `See your Chart of Accounts` button if this is your first time accessing it.
-   3. Review the list of accounts added by QuickBooks Online and make any necessary accounts inactive to simplify the list.
+   3. Review the list of accounts added by QBO and make any necessary accounts inactive to simplify the list.
    4. To deactivate an account, click the arrow next to the account, select `Make inactive`, and confirm.

 2. **Adding a New Account**